Last Updated on January 15, 2026 by Michelle Mundy

 Use immediately, cover and refrigerate for up to 3 days, or freeze for up to 3 months to use another time.
 Enjoy!

-Southwest Egg Rolls – Awesome little appetizer that are great in the air fryer or deep fryer.
+Air Fryer Southwest Egg Rollsย โ Awesome little appetizers that are great in the air fryer or deep fryer.

-Mexican Mac & Cheese – One of our favorite uses for leftover shredded meat!
+Baked Mexican Mac & Cheeseย โ One of our favorite comfort food recipes and as a bonus, it uses up leftover shredded meat!

 Mexican Grilled Chicken Street Tacos – Marinate in the morning, add some tortillas, lime wedges, cabbage and shredded cheese and you have dinner in no time at all!